 Description of the specialty

-Emergency medical services (EMS) is the administration, coordination, and delivery of medical care outside of a hospital or medical facility (also known as “prehospital care” or “out-of-hospital care”).
+The specialty of emergency medical services (EMS) is the medical practice involving the clinical oversight and delivery of medical care outside of a hospital or medical facility (also known as “prehospital care” or “out-of-hospital care”).

 History of the specialty/fellowship pathway

 Historically, EMS fellowships have varied widely in terms of the experiences for individual fellows.
 However, with the arrival of subspecialty certification and ACGME accreditation, there is now a standard core curriculum for EMS fellowships.
-Fellowships include field response, where the fellow rides on EMS vehicles and responds to emergency calls.
-Some programs have a dedicated vehicle for physician response.
-Many fellowships are attached to a flight program as well, which provides the opportunity to serve as a physician on aircraft for inter-facility transfers and emergency requests.
+As of today, the subspecialty of EMS is over 800 strong and is the largest subspecialty under the American Board of Emergency Medicine umbrella.

 Why residents choose to follow this career path

-This field attracts physicians who are interested in becoming involved in the EMS field, such as clinical providers, researchers, educators, and/or medical directors.
+This field attracts physicians interested in becoming involved in the EMS field in roles such as clinical providers, researchers, educators, and/or medical directors.

-EMS board certification may translate into increased funding, whether directly through a monetary payment from a medical direction contract or via funds to offset clinical time in the emergency department for EMS related activities.
-EMS agencies and municipalities are increasingly recognizing the value of EMS board certified physicians and seeking out those with the training to fill their positions.
-Many physicians who are interested in EMS complete a fellowship to gain experience and engage in the field of their interest.
-Board certification also has the added benefit of allowing for more diversified work, and may decrease long term burning by allowing you to have other work activities outside of emergency department shifts.
-Additional training may also increase competitiveness for obtaining academic emergency medicine positions that prefer fellowship trained faculty.
+EMS board certification may translate into increased funding, whether directly through a monetary payment from a medical direction contract or via funds to offset clinical time in the emergency department for EMS-related activities.
+EMS agencies and municipalities are increasingly recognizing the value of EMS board-certified physicians and seeking out those with the training to fill their positions.
+Many physicians interested in EMS complete a fellowship to gain experience and engage in their field of interest.
+Board certification has the added benefit of allowing for more diversified work and may decrease burnout by providing other work activities outside of ED shifts.
+Additional training may also increase competitiveness for obtaining academic emergency medicine positions that prefer fellowship-trained faculty.

 How do I know if this path is right for me?

 A career path in EMS may not be right for all physicians.
-Being involved in EMS requires significant time dedicated to the furthering of the EMS organization.
-This involves collaboration with multiple committees and working groups, meeting with members of the community, public safety agencies, and governmental bodies.
+Being involved in EMS requires significant time dedicated to furthering the EMS field.
+This involves collaboration with multiple committees and working groups, which includes meeting with members of the community, public safety agencies, and governmental bodies.
 EMS work requires skills in interpersonal communication, outreach, diplomacy, and politics.
-Serving as an EMS medical director requires some knowledge of finance, administration/management, and policymaking.
+Serving as an EMS medical director requires some knowledge of finance, administration, management, and policymaking.

 Career options after fellowship

-There are local, state, federal, and private positions that are opportunities for physicians interested in EMS.
-Many states and larger EMS systems have a dedicated full-time medical director.
+Local, state, federal, and private positions offer opportunities for physicians interested in EMS.
+Many states and larger EMS systems have dedicated full-time medical directors.
 Some larger organizations require multiple physicians.
 Tactical teams and local law enforcement, large event organizations, sporting arenas, and international medical groups may employ the services of an EMS medical director or physician.
-The medical director position in larger EMS organizations is typically filled by a physician with a background in emergency medicine and prior EMS experience or training.
-However, there are many EMS agencies who still do not have medical directors with EMS experience or training.
-Completing an EMS fellowship will greatly help your chances of obtaining a job as an EMS physician or medical director.
-Some EMS physicians build upon their administrative and management experience in the pre-hospital setting and take on positions in the emergency department and hospital setting as well.
+Medical director positions in larger EMS organizations are typically filled by physicians with backgrounds in emergency medicine and prior EMS experience or training.
+However, many EMS agencies do not have medical directors with EMS experience or training.
+Completing an EMS fellowship will greatly help your chances to obtain a job as an EMS physician or medical director.
+Some EMS physicians build upon their administrative and management experience in the prehospital setting and take on positions in the emergency department and hospital setting as well.

 Splitting time between departments

-Depending on the specific position and organization in which you are employed, an EMS medical director position may include working clinically within an emergency department, or it may not include any clinical work.
-Some EMS positions may require a full-time administrative commitment, which would mean the individual has to make his/her own arrangements for clinical work separately.
-Other smaller agencies only have funding to hire a medical director for a few hours per week and thus some EMS physicians will combine contracts from several EMS agencies.
-There are also still many departments where time may be uncompensated and done as a community service.
-The largest challenge for a physician involved in EMS is often balancing the time spent between EMS and non-EMS work, as well as clinical, educational, academic, and administrative work within EMS.
+Depending on where you’re employed and the specific requirements of that role, an EMS medical director position may include working clinically within an emergency department — or it may not include any clinical work.
+Some EMS positions require a full-time administrative commitment, which means the physician must make his/her own arrangements separately for clinical work.
+Smaller agencies may have funding to hire a medical director for only a few hours per week; thus, some physicians will combine contracts from several EMS agencies.
+Many departments may not compensate for time and instead may expect that the work is performed as a community service.
+Often, the largest challenge for a physician involved in EMS is balancing time spent between EMS and non-EMS work, as well as on clinical, educational, academic, and administrative duties within EMS.

 Academic vs. community positions

-There are both academic and community based positions in EMS.
-An EMS agency may be university-based, hospital-based, fire-department based, municipal, or a private organization.
-They may be associated with a medical school or academic department, or may have no affiliation.
-All of these variables can affect the working environment and responsibilities requested of a medical director/physician.
+There are both academic- and community-based positions in EMS.
+EMS agencies may be university-based, hospital-based, fire-department based, municipal, or private organizations.
+They may be associated with medical schools or academic departments, or they may have no affiliation.
+All these variables can affect the working environment and responsibilities requested of a medical director/physician.

 IN-DEPTH FELLOWSHIP INFORMATION